1) What is a flowchart and why it is important?

 40) Differentiate between Fish Model and V Model?

-Fish model is comparatively very costly and time consuming, while, V model requires less time and cost.
-Moreover, Fish model is used when there were no ambiguities in the customers' requirements.
-Otherwise, other model is preferred.
+Fish model is comparatively very costly and time-consuming, while, V model requires less time and cost.
+Moreover, the Fish model is used when there were no ambiguities in the customers' requirements.
+Otherwise, V model is preferred.

 41) How do you manage frequently changing customers' requirements while developing any system?

 As a business analyst, I would develop a document stating clearly that no change will be accepted after a certain period of time and get it signed by the user.

 Use Case points are used to evaluate the cost of work done to develop the system.

 It means Political, Economic, Social, and Technological.
 It is used to analyze business environment, in which it has to be operated.

 44) Name the four key phases of business development?